hexatomic/hexatomic/docs/dev/src/development/setup.md

 java -version
 ```

-On Linux, this should produce the following output.
+On Linux, this should produce the following output, or something similar.
 The second line may look different, depending on the Linux distribution you use.

 ```bash
 openjdk version "1.8.0_222"